rchu02/ACIT-2420-Assignment-1/README.md

 5. **Configure your Cloud-init**

-Now press `i` on your keyboard and paste ALL of the code below in the file,
+Now press `i` on your keyboard then configure and paste ALL of the code below in the file,
 > [!IMPORTANT]
-> Include the `#cloud-config` part of the code as it may cause problems if not included.
+> Include the `#cloud-config` part of the code as it may cause problems if it is not included.
 This is to initialize the Cloud file[^4].
 ```
 #cloud-config
 users: